denizalperacar/PhysicsEngine/src/core/linear_transformations/notes.md

 [ ] implement the inverse of transformation matrix i.e. get n and theta (page 24) [X] invert transofmation matrices
 [ ] add interface for frame
+[ ] test the matrix to angle axis // the indices might be just the opposite